AtharvaVSawant/local-tinyllama-chatbot/README.md

 llm = HuggingFacePipeline(pipeline=pipe)
 ```

+Streamlit handles the chat interface and session state to maintain conversation history.

 ---

-## ⚠️ Limitations
+## ⚠️ Known Limitations

-- **Response quality** is noticeably lower than large cloud-based models like ChatGPT — this is expected, since TinyLlama has only **1.1 billion parameters** compared to GPT-4's estimated 1 trillion+
+- **Response quality** is lower than large cloud models (GPT-4, Claude) — this is expected.
+TinyLlama has **1.1B parameters** vs. GPT-4's estimated 1T+.
-- The model may occasionally produce repetitive or off-topic responses on complex queries
+- May produce repetitive or off-topic responses on complex queries.
-- Best suited for simple conversational tasks and short-context questions
+- Best suited for simple conversational tasks and short-context questions.

-These are known tradeoffs of running a tiny model locally, and the primary goal of this project was learning the **end-to-end pipeline** — not matching cloud model performance.
+These are known tradeoffs of running a tiny model locally.
+The goal of this project was learning the **end-to-end local LLM pipeline**, not matching cloud performance.

 ---